Meet Our Editorial Board

 Sean Cameron Golden

-Sean Cameron Golden is a Ph.D. candidate in Curriculum and Instruction where he studies fugitive literacies and the radical tradition of Black teaching.
-He is passionate about creating liberatory classroom spaces that focus on humanizing marginalized beings through (re)story and storytelling methods using various modalities.
-Sean is a 2023-2024 winner of the university’s Doctoral Dissertation Fellowship and a recipient of the COSP Diversity Predoctoral Teaching Fellowship.
-Along with Black forms of storywork, Sean is also interested in Children’s and Young Adult literature and texts, and how these stories feature queer kids and holistic beings.
-Currently, his favorite cartoon is Craig of the Creek (but before that it was Kipo and The Age of Wonderbeasts…his favorite cartoons are always subject to change).
+Sean Cameron Golden (he/him) is a Ph.D. candidate in the Department of Curriculum and Instruction where he studies fugitive literacies and the radical tradition of Black teaching.
+He is passionate about creating liberatory classroom spaces that focus on humanizing marginalized beings through (re)story and storytelling methods, using various modalities.
+Sean is a 2023-2024 winner of the university’s Doctoral Dissertation Fellowship and a recipient of the COSP Predoctoral Diversity Teaching Fellowship at University of Minnesota, Duluth.
+Along with Black forms of storywork, Sean is also interested in Children’s and Young Adult literature as an engine to study how we narrativize queerness as a point of future prosperity, rather than monstrous cumbersome identities.
+Sean’s favorite cartoon at the moment is X-Men 97′ (cause he is a mutant and just waiting for his mutation to kick in).

 Antavia Paredes-Beaulieu